 This is a true story.
-I have heard from hundreds if not in to the thousands concerning the issue of loneliness in the church.
+I have heard from hundreds if not into the thousands concerning the issue of loneliness in the church.
 When is the Body of the Lord Jesus Christ going to get it?
-This is not a matter of church styles of denominational tastes.
-This is the hearts cry of many who instead of arguing with leadership are just opting to leave the religious systems of men.
-Before you label those who are leaving as “irreparable basket cases” read the rest of this article and hear what the Spirit is saying to the Church.
-If you have already left I want you to know the family of the Lord is out there but she is not easy to find at this time.
+This is not a matter of church styles or denominational tastes.
+This is the heart’s cry of many who instead of arguing with leadership are just opting to leave the religious systems of men.
+Before you label those who are leaving as “irreparable basket cases,” read the rest of this article and hear what the Spirit is saying to the Church.
+If you have already left, I want you to know the family of the Lord is out there, but she is not easy to find at this time.
 I pray this article helps.
 Editor, Jose Bosque

 Dr. Bruce Alexander of Simon Fraser University in Vancouver, BC reconsidered a famous lab experiment done in the 1970s involving addiction.
 He pondered that the presumptions behind the science could be flawed and incomplete.
 The scientific experiment in the 1970s involved a lone rat in a rat cage with two water bottles.
 One was laced with cocaine and the other just water.
 In this well-known experiment, it was allegedly proven that nine out of ten rats in the rat cage will go back, again and again, to the cocaine bottle until they killed themselves.
 The conclusion taken from this experiment was that the rats were hopelessly chemically addicted to the point of suicide.
 Not so fast.

 Dr. Alexander set up an alternative experiment that he called the Rat Park.
 The Rat Park was an environment where many rats were together in a habitat of relationships, tunnels, food, and exercise.